 Conor and Raquel agree:

 Volunteering gives you a chance to give back, while getting something for yourself.
 Volunteering internationally was the best decision we ever made.

 Having graduated as a journalist, Raquel (the bride above) worked for a daily newspaper in Portugal before deciding to take a year out to volunteer in Luxembourg with EVS.
-Raquel says, “This was a wonderful year when I made friends for life, learned about other countries and cultures, but above all I met Conor”.
+Raquel said, “This was a wonderful year when I made friends for life, learned about other countries and cultures, but above all I met Conor”.
 When their placements finished, they returned home, Raquel to Portugal and Conor to Northern Ireland.
 They kept in touch and visited each other before realising their relationship was serious.
 Raquel then decided to take the plunge and with the support of Conor, made the move to Northern Ireland and the pair subsequently married and just had their first baby.